Israel plans to take over Gaza City to pressure Hamas. Worries rise for civilians and hostages

 The second official said the U.S. administration has been briefed on the broad lines of the framework.

-A senior Hamas official, speaking on condition of anonymity because he wasn’t authorized to brief the media, said the group’s leadership has been aware of the Arab mediators’ efforts to revive the ceasefire talks, but has yet to receive details.
+A senior Hamas official, speaking on condition of anonymity because he wasn’t authorized to brief the media, said the group has yet to receive details on the latest efforts to revive ceasefire talks.

 AP reached out to the governments in Qatar, Egypt and Israel as well as the White House for comment.